Ed1123/100-days-of-code/r2-log.md

 In my coding program I make a naïve algorithm for the problem.
 I also coded the tests.
 That'll make easy to test the main program when it's done.

 **Thoughts:** Feeling good.
 Playing and being productive. :smile:

+### Day 39: June 3, 2020 (coding matching_with_mismatches)

+**Today's Progress**: The code is not finished yet.
+It's being kind of hard to code.
+May be it's just than I'm tired.

+**Thoughts:** Tiring and a bit overwhelmed day.
+Feeling a little bit stressed out, but ok overall.